 When ELVs are initially brought into the recycling facility, they are dismantled, and reusable materials are salvaged.
 Fluids are also removed in this stage.
 Reusable materials include batteries (lead-acid), tires, radios, fenders, starters, transmissions, and other components.

 After all usable parts have been removed and fluids have been drained or salvaged, the ELV is sent to be crushed.
-Once items have been crushed and compacted, vehicles are then shredded and turned into smaller pieces and are loaded onto conveyor belts.
+Once items have been crushed and compacted, vehicles are then shredded, turned into smaller pieces, and loaded onto conveyor belts.
 Items are sorted and filtered using screens, vibrations, and other proprietary technology.
-Materials like wood, rubber, and other ASR are processed and separated.

 What Materials Can Be Recovered?